 According to the Maryland Code, Tax – General § 13-1001, it is illegal for any taxpayer to willfully fail to file a tax return if they are required to by law.
 Convictions under this law can lead to a penalty of not more than $10,000 and up to five years imprisonment.
 However, most non-filing cases can be resolved with some careful paperwork.

-Most individuals and businesses who must address nonpayment did not intentionally fail to file.
+Most individuals and businesses who must address nonpayment did not intentionally fail to file their tax returns.
 Although there may be penalties and interest assessed, it is better to file tax returns later than to not file them at all.
-A local unfiled tax returns attorney could help to bring the taxpayer into compliance through strategic filings that satisfies the requirements of the IRS and the Maryland Comptroller.
+A Rockville unfiled tax returns attorney could help to bring the taxpayer into compliance through strategic filings (especially those involving offshore disclosure) that satisfies the requirements of the IRS and the Maryland Comptroller.

 Both state and federal governments have a right to collect taxes from a person’s or business’s income.
-There are potential consequences when a taxpayer does not meet their obligations, but criminal exposure only exists if it can be shown that they had willful intent not to file or pay.
+There are potential consequences when a taxpayer does not meet their obligations, but criminal exposure only exists if it can be shown that they had willful intent not to leave their tax returns unfiled or unpaid.
 A Rockville unfiled tax returns lawyer could sit down with you and explain the best way to come into compliance.
 If your income is large enough that it becomes necessary to explain why a nonpayment occurred, a lawyer could also assist in reviewing your situation to determine if the mistake was un-willful.
 Reach out to a lawyer today to get started.